Christian Church: History

 The Christian Church originated in Roman Judea in the first century AD/CE, founded on the teachings of Jesus of Nazareth, who first gathered disciples.
 Those disciples later became known as "Christians"; according to Scripture, Jesus commanded them to spread his teachings to all the world.
-For most Christians, the holiday of Pentecost (an event that occurred after Jesus' ascension to Heaven) represents the birthday of the Church, signified by the descent of the Holy Spirit on gathered disciples.
-The leadership of the Christian Church began with the Apostles.
+For most Christians, the holiday of Pentecost (an event that occurred after Jesus' ascension to Heaven) represents the birthday of the Church, signified by the descent of the Holy Spirit on gathered disciples."Pentecost (Whitsunday)".
+Catholic Encyclopedia.
+Accessed on 4 November 2016.